robertsweetman/module_3/mdbook/src/2_current_state_evaluation.md

 ![PostrgeSQL Vulnerabilities](./images/Postgres_Vulnerabilities.png)
 Figure 5: PostgreSQL vulnerabilities

-Very low EPSS scores indicate that these exploits are unlikely to be effectively executed in the wild (REF: https://www.first.org/epss/)
+Very low EPSS scores indicate that these exploits are unlikely to be effectively executed in the wild (FIRST — Forum of Incident Response and Security Teams, 2025)

-Very often it's security **misconfiguration** that leads to vulnerabilities (REF: https://www.huntress.com/cybersecurity-101/topics/what-is-security-misconfiguration) which is where automated tools like AWS Security Review comes in to play, pointing out common issues that might easily lead to data compromise.
+Very often it's security **misconfiguration** that leads to vulnerabilities (Huntress, 2025) which is where automated tools like AWS Security Review comes in to play, pointing out common issues that might easily lead to data compromise.

 Assessing the CI/CD/GitHub pipeline as **Partially Achieved** is actually a bit harsh.
 From a developer access, secrets management and deployment pipeline execution point of view the use of 2FA means that this is all very secure.